Acoustic Shock Compensation Claims

 The symptoms can have a significant impact on a victim’s life and can result in restrictions to the enjoyability of normal activities, work capabilities and socialising.
 The amount of compensation that is awarded to you will reflect the level and extensiveness of the symptoms that you incur.

-How is liability determined for acoustic shocks?
+How is liability determined for acoustic shock claims?

 Acoustic shock is not a condition which is specifically referred to in UK legislation, but there are laws which outline the way in which employers must protect their workers.
 This includes the Health and Safety at Work etc. Act 1974 and the Noise at Work Regulations 2005.
 These two pieces of legislation detail that the maximum noise that a person should be subjected to is 85 decibels, which is the same level observed by the manufacturers of headphones.